apache/nuttx/configs/makerlisp/README.txt

     NOTES:

-    1. The two configurations different only in that one builds for execution from FLASH and the other for execution from RAM.
-A bootloader of some kind is required to support execution from RAM!
+    1. The two configurations different only in that one builds for execution entirely from FLASH and the other for execution entirely from RAM.
+A bootloader of some kind is required to support such execution from RAM!
 This difference is reflected in a single configuration setting:

          CONFIG_BOOT_RUNFROMFLASH=y    # Execute from flash (default)
          CONFIG_BOOT_RUNFROMEXTSRAM=y  # Execute from external SRAM

+       A third configuration is possible but not formalized with its own defconfig file:  You can also configure the code to boot from FLASH, copy the code to external SRAM, and then execute from RAM.
+Such a configuration needs the following settings in the .config file:

+         CONFIG_BOOT_RUNFROMEXTSRAM=y  # Execute from external SRAM
+         CONFIG_MAKERLISP_COPYTORAM=y  # Boot from FLASH but copy to SRAM

+       Why execute from SRAM at all?
+Because you will get MUCH better performance because of the zero wait state SRAM implementation.

     2. A serial console is provided on UART0.
 This configuration should work with or without the the VGA and Keyboard adapter boards.
-Normal connectivity is via host serical console connected through the USB serial console.
+Normal connectivity is via host serial console connected through the USB serial console.

        With the I/O expansion board, the serial console can also be used with